 educational institution

-Consider different approaches to the definition of these concepts:
+Let's consider different approaches to defining these concepts:

-V. Afanasiev: “Management is, first of all, a conscious human activity that pursues its own goals.
-And not just an activity, but a special kind that is associated with the development of a decision, with an organization aimed at putting the decision into practice, with adjusting the system in accordance with a given goal, with summing up the results of the activity, with the systematic receipt, processing and use of information.
+V. Afanasyev: “Management is, first of all, a conscious human activity that pursues its goals.
+And not just an activity, but a special type that is associated with the development of a decision, with an organization aimed at implementing the decision, with adjusting the system in accordance with a given goal, with summing up the results of activities, with the systematic receipt, processing and use of information.”

-Dictionary of modern psychological and pedagogical terms: “Management is an activity that provides a systematic, purposeful impact on the object of management.
-This activity includes obtaining information about the course of the main processes, processing it and issuing appropriate decisions aimed at further improving the control object.
-Management is a purposeful interaction of subsystems that manage and manage to achieve the planned result, goal.
+Dictionary of modern psychological and pedagogical terms: “Management is an activity that provides a systematic, targeted impact on the object of management.
+This activity includes obtaining information about the course of basic processes, processing it and issuing appropriate decisions aimed at further improving the control object.
+Management is the purposeful interaction of subsystems that manage and are controlled to achieve the planned result, goal.”

-Explanatory dictionary: "Management is a set of strategies, philosophies, principles, methods, means and forms of production management in order to increase its efficiency and increase income."
+Explanatory dictionary: “Management is a set of strategies, philosophies, principles, methods, means and forms of production management with the aim of increasing its efficiency and increasing income.”

-Yu.
-K. Konarzhevsky: “Management is a new philosophy of management, highlights the role of management and manager in public life, as well as the social significance of the manager's profession.
-This is a requirement to make the management process quite reasonable, expedient and to make plans for achieving goals in such a way that subordinates work with dignity and enjoy work.
+Y. K. Konarzhevsky: “Management is a new management philosophy that highlights the role of management and manager in public life, as well as the social significance of the management profession.
+This is a requirement to make the management process completely reasonable, expedient and to draw up plans for achieving goals in such a way that subordinates work with a sense of self-worth and enjoy their work.”

 A.S.
-Bolshakov: "Management is a set of methods, principles, means and forms of managing organizations in order to increase the efficiency of their activities" .
+Bolshakov: “Management is a set of methods, principles, means and forms of managing organizations with the aim of increasing the efficiency of their activities.”

-German Encyclopedia of Management: "Management is such a direction of people and such use of means that allows the tasks to be carried out in a humane, economical and rational way."
+German Encyclopedia of Management: “Management is the direction of people and the use of means so as to accomplish assigned tasks in a humane, economical and rational manner.”

-P. Drucker: "Management is a special kind of activity that turns an unorganized crowd into an efficient and productive group."
+P. Drucker: “Management is a special type of activity that turns an unorganized crowd into an effective and productive group.”

 V.V.
 Krizhko, E.M.
-Pavlyutenkov “Pedagogical management is a set of principles, methods, organizational forms and technological methods of managing the educational process, aimed at improving its efficiency; formed on the achievements of many sciences, but taking into account the peculiarities of the activities of the school.
+Pavlyutenkov “Pedagogical management is a set of principles, methods, organizational forms and technological methods of managing the educational process, aimed at increasing its efficiency; is formed on the achievements of many sciences, but taking into account the characteristics of the school’s activities.”

 Management efficiency is emphasized;

-We are talking about the professional activities of a leader with an appropriate education;
+We are talking about the professional activity of a manager with the appropriate education;

-The social significance of the manager's profession is determined;
+The social significance of the management profession is determined;

-In broad terms, the goal of management is to create the necessary conditions for the realization of the goals of the organization.
+In broad terms, the goal of management is to create the necessary conditions for realizing the goals of the organization.
 The specific minimum goal of management is to ensure the optimal functioning of the organization, while the specific maximum goal of management is to ensure its development.
-Thus, the control has three essential feature: goals, a set of ways to achieve the goal and the fact of its achievement.
+Thus, control has three essential features: goals, a set of ways to achieve the goal and the fact of its achievement.

 The success of any organization depends 80% on the quality of its management.
-The success of management depends on the implementation of the conceptual foundations of management.
-Famous authors of classic management textbooks Michael Mescon, Michael Albert, Franklin Hedouri, Peter Doyle, David Boddy, Robert Peyton define management as the theory and practice of effective management and distinguish three main approaches to its concept: process, system and situational.
-Explanatory dictionaries give the following definitions of the concept of "concept" (from the Latin Conceptio - perception):
+The success of management depends on the implementation of the conceptual framework of management.
+Well-known authors of classic management textbooks Michael Mescon, Michael Albert, Franklin Khedouri, Peter Doyle, David Boddy, Robert Peyton define management as the theory and practice of effective management and identify three main approaches to its concept: process, system and situational.
+Dictionaries give the following definitions of the concept “concept” (from the Latin Conceptio - perception):

 A system of views on a certain phenomenon;